synfig/synfig-docs-dev/README.md

 $ pipenv install --three
 ```

-This will install the requirements needed for generating the docs.
+This will install the python virtual environment needed for generating the docs.
 Afterwards you can run:

 ```bash
 $ make html
 ```
+**NOTE:** you can run ```$ pipenv shell ``` from /synfig-docs-dev/docs to run pipenv again.

 The docs will be generated, the output files will be placed in the `_build/html/` directory, and can be browsed (locally) with any browser.

 The docs can also be found online at <https://synfig-docs-dev.readthedocs.org/>.